takenobu-hs/ghci-hexcalc/README.md

 #### Arithmetic operations

-You could also use arithmetic operator in Hex type.
+You could also use arithmetic operators in Hex type.

 ```
 ghci> x + 3